-Congee, also known as jook is a medicinal porridge made out of grains and consumed as part of a regular meal or as a delivery system for medicinal foods or herbs.
-I’ve included this congee recipe here as I often recommend patients of mine to include congee in their diet and to include herbs in it.
-Please see the list of grains below as they are often key to creating a recipe that will best suit an individuals constitution or condition.
-Expect to see more interesting variations on this classic remedial dish as time goes on.
+Congee, also known as “jook”, is a medicinal porridge made out of grains, consumed as part of a regular meal or as a delivery system for medicinal foods or herbs.
+I’ve included this congee recipe here as I often recommend patients of mine to add congee into their diet as an easy and tasty vehicle for beneficial herbs.
+Please see the list of grains below as they are often key to creating a recipe that will best suit an individual’s constitution or condition.

 You will need: